 Typically during each semester, you will take one or more physics, mathematics, or science courses and one or more Core Curriculum courses.
 During an average semester you will take 4-5 courses, which meet for three hours per week, not counting lab time.

-During the fall semester of your first year, you will take PHY121 Introductory Physics I, MAT141 Calculus I, and a Core Curriculum course.
+During the fall semester of your first year, you would typically take PHY121 Introductory Physics I, MAT141 Calculus I, and a Core Curriculum course.
 You might also take PHY125 Introduction to Engineering, depending on your interest.

-During the spring semester, you will take PHY122 Introductory Physics II, MAT142 Calculus II, MAT223 Calculus III, and two Core Curriculum courses.
+During the spring semester, you would typically take PHY122 Introductory Physics II, MAT142 Calculus II, MAT223 Calculus III, and two Core Curriculum courses.
 You might also take PHY130 First-Year Physics Seminar, depending on your interest.

 The above course schedule assumes you have no Advanced Placement college credit; if you do then you would take one or more sophomore level physics or mathematics courses your first year.